 Jim grew up in Parma Heights with his five siblings.
 He received a PhD in Sport Sciences from the Ohio State University.
 Besides many accomplishments attained throughout his teaching career, Jim is author of the Chinese National Curriculum for Physical Education K Through 8th Grade “Do It Know It Love It.”
 In his free time, Jim enjoys woodworking, weight training, hiking, kayaking, bicycling, and playing tennis.
 He is proud to be a lifetime member of the Society for Health and Physical Education “SHAPE.”

-Gabby enjoys spending as much time with her two beautiful nieces.
-Gabby is also planning a wedding and is set to be married in October 2021!
-She and her fiancé have an energetic rescue dog that keeps them on their toes.
+Gabby enjoys spending as much time with her three beautiful nieces.
+She and her husband have an energetic rescue dog that keeps them on their toes.
 One of Gabby’s favorite quotes is one from Pope Francis: “Ask Jesus what he wants from you and be brave!”

 Kailey Baca is a Videographer and Content Creator at Saint Ambrose.
 Kailey came to us in early 2021 as a recent Communications graduate from Kent State University.
 She utilizes her artistic talents to minister to the church’s parish family, which is “an absolute dream come true,” according to Kailey.
 Her best Saint Ambrose thought is that it’s great to be “in a place where Jesus is everything for us!”